A. Notice of Non-Discrimination; Complaints Concerning Discrimination, Hostile Environment, and/or Sexual Harassment under Title IX.

 Refer to the NC General Statute § 143B-480.2. regarding victim assistance.

 The University will assist victims of rape and/or sexual assault in coping with the after-effects of their experience.
-Referrals for counseling are made by the Campus Minister, University Counselor, Student Support Services, and Health Services Offices.
+Referrals for counseling are made by the Campus Minister, Counseling Services, Student Success, and CU Health Center.
 Counseling is also available through some faculty members in the School of Education and by the Lee-Harnett County Mental Health Center, which is located just a short distance off campus.
 The services of the Harnett County Sexual Assault and Family Emergency (S.A.F.E.)
 Agency are also available to students.
 Campbell both supports and is a member of the S.A.F.E. organization.

 The University is prepared to accommodate reasonable requests for academic schedule and housing changes by victims of rape and sexual assault.
 Such requests should be directed to the Student Life Office.
 It should be kept in mind that Campbell is a relatively small school.
 Therefore, it may not be possible to completely avoid unpleasant encounters.